Introduction

 Model 2: Parameterizing the Weight Function

-A key feature of bml is the ability to model aggregation
+A key feature of bml is the ability to estimate the

-weights as a function of covariates.
-Instead of assuming all parties
+aggregation weights from member characteristics.
+Instead of assuming all

-have equal influence, we can test whether seat share affects a party’s
+parties have equal influence, we can test whether seat share affects a

 mod2 <- bml(